cytoscape/cytoscape-manual/docs/Export_Your_Data.md

 ![table\_export\_dialog.png](_static/images/Export/table_export_dialog.png)

-The Table option can be used to export any of the data tables that are available in the current Cytoscape session.
+The Table option is used to export any of the data tables that are available in the current Cytoscape session.
 This includes the node, edge, and network tables that can be seen in the Table Browser, as well as any unassigned tables.
-The only currently-supported file format for export is CSV (comma-separated value).
+The only currently supported file format currently for export is CSV (comma-separated value).

 The export dialog for Table has only two selectable options - the table to export and the file name (file type is always CSV).
 A file name is suggested based on the